On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Local branches and relative -angular symmetry property

-For every $u\in b$ close to $C$ the line $T_ub$ intersects $\ii$ at two points $Q_1$ and $Q_2$.
-Its $\ii$-angular symmetry with center $u$ fixes $u$ and permutes $Q_1$ and $Q_2$.
-Therefore, the $\ii$-angular symmetries of the lines $T_ub$ written in the coordinate $w$ form a family of conformal automorphisms $\oc\to\oc$ fixing $w(u)$ and permuting $w(Q_1)=0$, and $w(Q_2)$, and $w(u)=o(w(Q_2))$, by the claim.
-Therefore, they satisfy the conditions of Proposition \ref{invdeg}, and hence, its statements (a) and (b).
-This together with its statement (b) implies symmetry of the asymptotic $w$-divisor $M_w$ under taking inverse.
+Case 1).
+Then the line $T_Cb$ intersects $\ii$ at two points: the point $C$ and a point $B\neq C$.
+Let $\ii_C$ and $\ii_B$ denote the germs of the conic $\ii$ at $C$ and $B$ respectively.
+As $u\in b$ tends to $C$, the $\ii$-angular symmetry of the line $T_ub$ with center $u$ permutes its points $C_u$, $B_u$ of intersection with $\ii_C$ and $\ii_B$.
+The coordinate $z(B_u)$ tends to a non-zero (may be infinite) limit, and $z(C_u)=o(z(u))$, as $u\to C$, by transversality of the germs $\ii_C$ and $b$ and Proposition \ref{pasym}.
+Therefore, the $\ii$-angular symmetries under question written in the coordinate $z$ form a family of conformal involutions of type A.

-Let us now consider case c).
-Then the germ $\ii$ is regular and quadratic, see Remark \ref{rba}, case s1).
+Case 2).
+As $u\to b$, the line $T_ub$ intersects $\ii$ at two points permuted by the $\ii$-angular symmetry.
+These intersection points tend to $C$, and their $z$-coordinates are $o(z(u))$, by transversality, as in the above case.
+Hence, the $\ii$-angular symmetries of the lines $T_ub$ written in the coordinate $z$ form a family of involutions of type B.